 In the early 1950s the Society moved to Hyde Theatre Royal, putting on some of the most spectacular shows of the time because of the additional space available.
 The Society remained there until the theatre's closure in 1973.
 This caused quite a challenge for the Society as no other venue in Hyde was available that would be suitable to provide the town with its popular large musical productions.
 So in 1973 it was back to the Town Hall for one year only.

 In 1974 Hyde Musical Society took on an enormous challenge and we moved to our present home, Hyde Festival Theatre (ideally located next to Hyde Theatre Royal, which was then a working cinema).
 With a considerable amount of enthusiasm and ingenuity from its members and Committee throughout the years, Hyde Musical Society is still going strong and continuing to provide memorable shows to its audience.
 We thank all those involved over the years.

-As we move into a new generation of the Society, we are extremely excited to produce shows that push the boundary from the norm and provide audiences with some exciting theatre, performed by our talented cast members.
+As we move into 80 years of the Society, we are extremely excited to produce shows that push the boundary from the norm and provide audiences with some exciting theatre, performed by our talented cast members.

 Come and support Hyde Musical Society at our next production ALL SHOOK UP.
 Tickets now on sale.